ciencialatitud0/EPIC_1/Session_4/README.md

 - Please create a local copy of the code and required files by cloning the repository:
 $ git clone https://github.com/ciencialatitud0/EPIC_1.git

-- If you use Google Colab (see https://colab.research.google.com/):
+- If you use GoogleColab (see https://colab.research.google.com/):
 	- Upload the notebooks and the image data (tiffs and jpgs)
 - With Anaconda/Miniconda (follow the instrctuions from the preliminary activities):
 	- Activate the environment: